MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/user-mode-dump-files.md

 You can *shrink* a full user-mode dump file into a minidump.
 To shrink a full user-mode dump file, first, load the dump file in the debugger.
 Then, use the [.dump (Create Dump File)](-dump--create-dump-file-.md) command to save a new dump file in minidump format.

-> [!NOTE]
-> Despite their names, the largest minidump file contains more information than the full user-mode dump file.
+Despite their names, the largest minidump file contains more information than the full user-mode dump file.
 For example, the `.dump /mf` and `.dump /ma` commands create larger and more complete files than the `.dump /f` command.

-In user mode, `.dump /m`\[*MiniOptions*\] is the best choice.
+In user mode, `.dump /m`\[*MiniOptions*\] is often the best choice.
 The dump files you create by using this switch might vary in size from very small to very large.
 By specifying the correct *MiniOptions* switch, you can control exactly what information is included.

 <a name="minidumps"></a>

 ### Minidumps

-A user-mode dump file that includes only selected parts of the memory associated with a process is called a *minidump*.

-The size and contents of a minidump file vary depending on the program being dumped and the application doing the dumping.
+The size and contents of a minidump file vary depending on the program being dumped and the application doing the dumping and the options selected.
 Sometimes, a minidump file is moderately large and includes the full memory and handle table.
 Other times, the minidump file is much smaller.
 For example, a minidump file might contain only information about a single thread, or it might contain only information about modules that are referenced in the stack.

 The term *minidump* is misleading because the largest minidump files contain more information than a full user-mode dump file.
 For example, `.dump /mf` or `.dump /ma` creates a larger and more complete file than `.dump /f`.
 For this reason, we recommend that you use `.dump /m`\[*MiniOptions*\] instead of `.dump /f` to create all user-mode dump files.